 The algorithms automated ML employs have inherent randomness that can cause slight variation in a recommended model's final metrics score, like accuracy.
 Automated ML also performs operations on data such as train-test split, train-validation split or cross-validation when necessary.
 So if you run an experiment with the same configuration settings and primary metric multiple times, you'll likely see variation in each experiments final metrics score due to these factors.

 The Run Detail screen opens to the Details tab.
 This screen shows you a summary of the experiment run including a status bar at the top next to the run number.

 The Models tab contains a list of the models created ordered by the metric score.
 By default, the model that scores the highest based on the chosen metric is at the top of the list.
 As the training job tries out more models, they are added to the list.
 Use this to get a quick comparison of the metrics for the models produced so far.

 View training run details

-To better understand your model, see which data features (raw or engineered) influenced the model's predictions with the model explanations dashboard.
+To better understand your model, you can see which data features (raw or engineered) influenced the model's predictions with the model explanations dashboard.

 The model explanations dashboard provides an overall analysis of the trained model along with its predictions and explanations.
 It also lets you drill into an individual data point and its individual feature importances.
-Learn more about the explanation dashboard visualizations and specific plots.
+Learn more about the explanation dashboard visualizations.

 To get explanations for a particular model,

-On the Models tab, select the model you want to use.
+On the Models tab, select the model you want to understand.